nicholas-papachriston/dotfiles/README.md

 Largely inspired by The Amazing Grandos AKA Pauls [dotfiles](https://github.com/paul/dotfiles).

 This repository contains configuration files (dotfiles) for various tools and applications.
-By using [GNU Stow] (https://www.gnu.org/software/stow/), these configurations can easily be managed and deployed across different systems.
+By using [GNU Stow](https://www.gnu.org/software/stow/), these configurations can easily be managed and deployed across different systems.

 # Stow